swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 requests and responses for signature creation to protect against spoofing and substitution attacks.
-If a hash of the document to be signed is replaced in a sign request, the signer may end up signing something completely different than what the requesting service presented to the signer.
+If a hash of the document to be signed is replaced in a sign request, the signer may end up signing something completely different from what the requesting service presented to the signer.

 When a `<dss:SignRequest>` is signed, the signature of that request